sravansudeep/Wordle-Solver/README.md

 ## Files Included
 1. **Wordle Solver Script**
-   - The core Python script that implements the solver logic.
+   - The Python script that implements the solver logic.
 2. **answers.txt**
    - A text file containing all possible Wordle answers.
 3. **chromedriver.exe**